-This project will provide the infrastructure for 89 new, affordable Habitat homes to be sold to 89 low-income Buncombe County families who have been living in unaffordable, substandard housing conditions during the pandemic.
+This project will provide the infrastructure for 46 new, affordable Habitat homes to be sold to 46 lowincome Buncombe County families who have been living in unaffordable, substandard housing conditions during the pandemic.
 AAHH creates a path to homeownership for vulnerable populations, particularly BIPOC families, female-headed households, older adults, and people with disabilities, helping close the wealth gap for households facing economic barriers.
-AAHH estimates that of the 89 future homeowner households in Glenn Bridge and New Heights Phase II, 44 (50%) will be BIPOC households, 66 (75%) will be female-headed households, and 17 (20%) will be older adults or people with disabilities.
+AAHH estimates that of the 46 future homeowner households to be served through this project, 23 (50%) will be BIPOC households, 34 (75%) will be female-headed households, and 9 (20%) will be older adults or people with disabilities.

 Habitat homebuyers have incomes ≤80% AMI, working low-wage, service-industry jobs, in industries such as public safety, K-12 education, food and beverage, hospitality, and healthcare.
-The future homeowners of Glenn Bridge and New Heights Phase II represent front-line workers who have been fulfilling essential duties in at-risk industries during the pandemic.
+The future homeowners of New Heights Phase II represent front-line workers who have been fulfilling essential duties in at-risk industries during the pandemic.
 AAHH will qualify future homeowners utilizing a proven application process that requires applicants to demonstrate residency, need for housing, ability to pay, and willingness to partner with AAHH.